Limbo779/C.A.S/Step_1/Plan.md

 ### 24/12/2025
 - today i'm gonna try to work around with FFT in numpy and librosa
 - and do a basic FFT (or FT) to remove the noise from the Audio

+### 25/12/2025
+- successfully Applied FFT and
+- got the info of sine waves in the signal like freq,amp,phase

+### 27/12/2025
+- i was able to convert the music to numeric array
+- but applying FFT and re constructing the original sound is very difficult